 \subsection{The mechanism of Theorem~\ref{th:CO_invt_lag} for toric fibres}

 Let $X$ be an $n$-dimen\-sional compact toric Fano variety, and $T\subset X$ the unique monotone toric fibre.
-The work in progress of Abouzaid, Fukaya, Oh, Ohta and Ono \cite{AFO3} will prove that, if $\chr\k= 0$, the Fukaya category $\Fuk(X)_w$ is split-generated by several copies of $T$, equipped with the local systems corresponding to the critical points of the Landau-Ginzburg superpotential with critical value $w\in\k$.
-(We will recall the definition of the superpotential in the next subsection; the usual references are \cite{CO06,FO310}.)
-While \cite{AFO3} aims to include non-Fano varieties, which we do not approach, it may turn out that the machinery necessary to prove the split-generation result of \cite{AFO3} for compact Fano toric varieties may already be at hand.
-However, even when $X$ is Fano, the split-generation result of \cite{AFO3} has so far been written down only in the case when the superpotential is Morse, see~Ritter \cite{Ri14}.
+Evans and Lekili\ \cite{EL15} proved (after this paper had appeared as preprint) that, if $\chr\k= 0$, the Fukaya category $\Fuk(X)_w$ is split-generated by several copies of $T$, equipped with the local systems corresponding to the critical points of the Landau-Ginzburg superpotential with critical value $w\in\k$.
+We shall recall the formula for the superpotential of a toric manifold in the next subsection; the common general references are \cite{CO06,Au07,FO310b}.

+Prior to \cite{EL15}, the split-generation by toric fibres had been proved only in the case when the superpotential is Morse, see~Ritter \cite{Ri16}.
 (For Ritter, proving split-generation requires considerable effort even in the Morse case, if $W$ has several critical points with the same critical value.
 However, the difficulty is mainly related to the fact that he allows some non-compact toric varieties, where the injectivity of $\CO^*$ is no longer a criterion for split-generation and one must look at $\mathcal{OC}^*$ instead.
 If we work with compact manifolds, checking that $\CO^*$ is injective for an arbitrary Morse potential is easy: see Corollary~\ref{cor:W_Morse_split_gen}).
 An example of a toric Fano variety with non-Morse superpotential over $\C$ has been obtained by Ostrover and Tyomkin \cite{OT09}, and one can check that the superpotential in their case has an $A_3$ singularity.

+To complete the literature overview, we should mention the work in progress by Abouzaid, Fukaya, Oh, Ohta and Ono \cite{AFO3} that will prove the split-generation result for toric manifolds that are not necessarily Fano.

-Because the roric fibre $T$ is invariant under all the Hamiltonian loops coming from the torus action, it is an obvious example where Theorem~\ref{th:CO_invt_lag} can be put to the test.
+Because the toric fibre $T$ is invariant under all the Hamiltonian loops coming from the torus action, it is an obvious example where Theorem~\ref{th:CO_invt_lag} can be put to the test.
 It turns out that it does allow to prove split-generation away from the Morse case, though not too far from it: the superpotential is required to have at worst $A_2$ singularities, and an extra condition $\chr \k\neq 2,3$ is required, see Corollary~\ref{cor:W_A_2_split_gen}.